 Prostate Cancer’s Lack of Early Warning Signs

-Unfortunately, there usually aren’t any "early" warning signs of prostate cancer.
-By the time a patient starts to experience prostate cancer-related symptoms, the cancer has progressed to a more advanced stage.
+Unfortunately, there usually aren’t any “early” warning signs of prostate cancer.
+By the time a patient starts to experience prostate cancer-related symptoms, cancer has progressed to a more advanced stage.

 The prostate is a walnut-shaped gland located between the bladder and the penis.
 Cancer causes the prostate to expand in size gradually.
 At the initial onset of prostate cancer, there’s nothing nearby that the growing prostate can press on to cause pain.

 Because prostate cancer often has no early warning signs, it’s essential for men to receive regular prostate cancer screenings.
-Men who are at a high risk for developing prostate cancer should begin screenings between the ages of 40 and 45.
+Men who are at high risk for developing prostate cancer should begin screenings between the ages of 40 and 45.